 After the first bridge and the mile marker the old track bed carries on towards the next station Swaffham bearing round to the left before reaching a gate and the old track bed goes through a wooded area.

-After the wooded area, the walk becomes overgrown, and to be honest, it's not a good idea to walk much more as the track bed becomes very dense, and then it goes onto a farm track; there is no more track bed to be seen along here.
+After the wooded area the walk becomes over grown and to be honest its not really a good idea to walk much more as the track bed becomes very over grown and then it goes onto a farm track and there is no more track bed to be seen along here.

-After the track bed and walking a short distance down a farm track, I found this bridge.
+After the track bed and the walk a short distance down a farm track I found this bridge.

-I have seen on old maps that there could have been three of these, and the other could have been a bit further up, but it would have meant walking across a farmer's crop, and I won't do that.
+I have seen on old maps that there could of been three of these and the other one could of been a bit further up but would of meant walking across a farmers crop and I won't do that .

-The third is close to the speedway track and has either been infilled or demolished during the A47 construction.
+The third is close up to the speedway track and has either been infilled or was demolished during the A47 construction.

-Seen below, thanks to the national library of Scotland, the first and second bridges when the railway line was opened in the early 1900s
+Seen below thanks to the national library of Scotland the first and second bridge when the railway line was opened in the early 1900s

-I wonder if the second bridge still survives and it would have meant trespassing over farmers' land.
+The second bridge I am not sure if it still survives and would of meant trespassing over farmers land.

-Google maps show that the second bridge was demolished or just a crossing.
+Looking at Google maps it looks like the second bridge was either demolished or just a crossing.

-I think the first bridge just after the Narbrough walk may have been the first of three.
+The first bridge just after the Narbrough walk this I think may of been the first of three.